2023 Best Business Schools in Colorado

 Colorado Christian University landed the #16 spot in the rankings for the best business programs.

 On average, students take out $23,997 in loans while pursuing their degree.
 For those students on a 10-year repayment plan, the average payment due each month is around $176.
-Once they receive their degree, Colorado Mesa graduates enter the workforce, making an average salary of $38,493 during the early year of their career.
+During the early years of their career, Colorado Mesa graduates make an average of $38,493 annually.

 With a ranking of #19, Colorado Mountain College did quite well on this year’s best schools for business students working.